The problem

 Iconography

 Icons had been added haphazardly over years.
-We redrew them all, unified their visual language, gave ourselves outlined and filled versions, and optimized for 16px, 20px, and 24px sizing.
+We redrew them all, unified their visual language while aiming to keep that Tumblr vibe, gave ourselves outlined and filled versions, and optimized for 16px, 20px, and 24px sizing.

 Components